mountaineerbr/shellChatGPT/README.md

 These unexpected use cases demonstrate the versatility of the `chatgpt.sh` script and how it can be utilized beyond its traditional applications.
 Have fun exploring and discovering new ways to interact with it!
 -->

 ### 📜 Text Completions

+This is the pure text completions endpoint.
+It is typically used to complete input text, such as for completing part of an essay.

 One-shot text completion: